 Tjon Pian Gi et al. 63 demonstrated the effect of melatonin on sleep-onset insomnia in children with ADHD on methylphenidate in an observational study through subjective measures.
-Short-term (1-4 weeks) and long-term (after 3 months) effects showed improved sleep latency, varying between 15-240 minutes and between 15-64 minutes, respectively.
+Short-term (1-4 weeks) and long-term (after 3 months) effects showed significant improvement in sleep latency, varying between 15-240 minutes and between 15-64 minutes, respectively.
 Relapse of sleep-onset insomnia occurred when melatonin treatment was forgotten during the study and after end of the study but improved when the melatonin was restarted.

 Hoebert et al. 64 in a follow-up study, aimed to determine the long-term effectiveness and safety of melatonin therapy through subjective measures, along with the relapse rate of sleep-onset insomnia (SOI) after discontinuing melatonin treatment.
-Twenty two children (23.4%) discontinued melatonin completely because of total improvement of SOI, adverse events or concerns about long-term treatment effects.
+Twenty two children (23.4%) discontinued melatonin completely because of either total improvement of SOI (8), adverse events (3), initiative of treating physician (2), concerns about long-term treatment effects (2), refusal by child (1), lack of positive effect of therapy (3), melatonin therapy substituted by light therapy (1) and for unknown reason (2).
 DLMO, as in the initial study, was assessed at the baseline and on the first evening of the fourth week.
 The mean (± SEM) pre-treatment DLMO time of the eight children who discontinued melatonin completely because of improvement of SOI was 20:21 ± 0.25 hrs, while this was 20:41 ± 0.06 hrs in the remaining subjects, who discontinued treatment due to other reasons (p=0.413, ES = -0.09).
 The mean pre-treatment DLMO of the 11 children (20:11 ± 0.15 hrs) who used melatonin occasionally was earlier as compared to DLMO in the 61 children (20:48 ± 0.007 hrs ) who took melatonin daily (p=0.037, ES = -0.26).
 Almost 90% of parents were satisfied with melatonin for the improvement of sleep-onset problems, 70.8% for improved daytime behaviours and 60.9% for improvement of mood.
 The authors concluded that melatonin improved chronic SOI in children with ADHD only as long as treatment was continued but did not cure it.

 Ayyash et al. 65 subjectively assessed the effects of melatonin on sleep latency and night-time awakening in children with neurodevelopmental disorders (ADHD, autism spectrum disorder or intellectual disability) in an observational study.
-The increase in the mean (± SD) for total sleep time (hours/night) in children with ADHD only was 2.68 ± 1.22, p<0.001, for sleep latency the mean decrease was 1.24 ± 1.20 hours, p<0.02 and for awakening (number/night) the mean decrease was 0.23 ± 0.22, p<0.02.
+The increase in the mean (± SD) for total sleep time (hours/night) in children with ADHD only was 2.68 ± 1.22, (p<0.001), for sleep latency the mean decrease was 1.24 ± 1.20 hours, (p<0.02) and for awakening (number/night) the mean decrease was 0.23 ± 0.22, (p<0.02).
+Significant improvement in all three sleep problems was observed via sleep diaries.

 3.3.3 Zolpidem